 The steps are as follows:

-- Get OBS and install it if you haven’t done so already.
+- Get OBS and install it if you haven’t done so already and then launch OBS.

 - Disable other audio sources if you wish.

 - Set the output file settings to an easily convertible video file.